5/5/2025

 speaker

-Michael Araghetti
+Michael Arrighetti

 Chief Executive Officer

-Thanks Jared.
+Thanks, Jared.
 We believe a significant advantage for ARIES is that we operate very broad and diversified investment strategies with wide-ranging mandates across large global investable markets.
-Our global investment teams operate with flexible capital solutions, which enables us to invest in attractive relative value investments and to pivot between public and private and primary and secondary markets depending on where we see the most attractive risk return profiles.
-Our ability to provide certainty of execution in volatile markets is highly valued by our clients and we're already seeing enhanced opportunities across corporate credit, asset-backed finance, real estate, private equity, infrastructure, and secondaries as borrowers and equity partners see our consistent capital as a welcome partner, particularly when the public markets become less reliable.
+Our global investment teams operate with flexible capital solutions, which enables us to invest in attractive relative value investments and to pivot between public and private and primary and secondary markets, depending on where we see the most attractive risk return profiles.
+Our ability to provide certainty of execution in volatile markets is highly valued by our clients.
+And we're already seeing enhanced opportunities across corporate credit, asset-backed finance, real estate, private equity, infrastructure, and secondaries as borrowers and equity partners see our consistent capital as a welcome partner, particularly when the public markets become less reliable.
 This also puts us in a position to generate consistent deployment and to support the long-term growth of our business throughout market cycles.
 So despite the economic uncertainty, we remain optimistic about 2025 and beyond.
-In the past, our business has proven to be very resilient in more challenging markets and we have no reason to believe that this time will be any different.
+In the past, our business has proven to be very resilient in more challenging markets, and we have no reason to believe that this time will be any different.
 Our business is even stronger and more diversified.
-Our portfolios are positioned defensively and we have a record amount of available capital to continue to drive growth in our AUM and earnings metrics.
-As always, I'm just so proud and grateful for the hard work and dedication of our employees around the globe and I'm also deeply appreciative of our investors continuing support for our company.
+Our portfolios are positioned defensively, and we have a record amount of available capital to continue to drive growth in our AUM and earnings metrics.
+As always, I'm just so proud and grateful for the hard work and dedication of our employees around the globe, and I'm also deeply appreciative of our investors' continuing support for our company.
 And now, operator, could you please open the line for questions?

 speaker